The Walker Conservation

 During his first legislative session, Scott Walker proved to be the most anti-conservation Governor in Wisconsin’s history.
 From air to water and land to wildlife, Governor Walker left no stone unturned, desecrating the things that make Wisconsin a great place to live, play, and work.
 The Walker Conservation Failure Files detail his many conservation failures.

-File V: Enforcement Fail
+File IV: Wetlands Fail

 Wetlands prevent floods, purify water, bolster the tourism economy, and provide critical wildlife habitat.
 But why protect all of that goodness when there are parking lots to build?
 At least, that’s what Governor Walker and his campaign contributors figured when they passed detrimental wetland bills this past session that endanger our health, our sporting opportunities, and our basements.

 Over the last 150 years Wisconsin has lost 5 million acres of its wetlands (nearly half!) to construction and agriculture.1 Without these wetlands, Wisconsin residents face a number of bleak scenarios:

 The first bill cooked up by Walker (SS-SB-10/SS AB 10) created an exemption to wetland protections in the Village of Ashwaubenon for the benefit of a single developer,4 who happens to be a campaign contributor to Governor Walker.5

 The next bill (SB 368 & AB 463) went much further, completely reversing the carefully crafted rules that protect Wisconsin’s wetlands, rivers, and lakes.6 One of the biggest problems with the bill is its primary support of “mitigation.”